gvenzl/one-billion-rows-database/Postgres.md

  ORDER BY station_name;
 ```

-# Aggregate 10 billion rows into one row return from internal table
+# Aggregate 10 billion rows into one-row return from internal table

 ```sql
 SELECT